-Alcoholism often develops over a long period.
+Alcoholism often develops over a long period of time.
 While it may be different for everyone, several simple steps indicate an alcohol use disorder.

 Binge Drinking and Occasional Abuse of Alcohol

 Many people start by experimenting without knowing that it could advance and lead to problems in their lives.
-In the beginning, you may not know various types of alcohol and you may want to test your limit.
+In the beginning, you may not know how alcohol will affect you and you may want to test your limit.
 Since the goal is to get drunk, some people may use this as a way to drown negative emotions and thoughts.
 During this stage, one may not drink every day and will continue performing daily activities as usual.

 After a while, you’ll develop a tolerance to alcohol, meaning that you’ll require more drinks for the same intoxication level as before.
 You may think that all is well, especially if you’re still able to maintain your job and relationships while indulging in alcohol.
 However, this habit may lead to advanced drinking.

-This is the stage whereby an individual develops a mental obsession and craves for the next drink.
-In many parts of the world, people often drink alcohol as a way of unwinding, relaxing, or celebrating.
+This is the stage in which an individual develops a mental obsession and craves the next drink.
+It’s common in our society for people to drink alcohol as a way of unwinding, relaxing, or celebrating.
 However, those struggling with addiction view it as a means of coping with stress and other unpleasant life situations.

 The downward spiral continues until different coping mechanisms fail, and the user resorts to excessive drinking.